As demonstrated on this website, we sympathise with old residents of Westbury who have experienced long-term

 only way for some to be better off.
 'Or else nothing' has been a repeated message from Wiltshire (County) Council.

-all the HGV traffic taken into account.
-Homes on Westbury's eastern edge, by contrast, were going to be
+the traffic taken into account.
+Homes on Westbury's eastern edge were going to be devalued by an adjacent

 An integrated western road alongside (and interchanging with) the railway would solve the HGV problem, enhance town centre